 Many papers in the field of agent based computational economics investigated the role of interaction in a heterogeneous agents setting, exploring the properties of a methodological alternative to neoclassical, that is Walrasian, microfoundation.
-Indeed, when we consider that the economy is a complex system in which aggregate regularities (from meso to macro) emerge from the decentralized interaction of a multitude of autonomous agents, Heterogeneous Interacting Agents (HIA) constitutes an effective alternative to the Representative Agent (RA) hypothesis, which is instead the typical assumption made by mainstream macroeconomics.
-On these methodological bases, some recent contributions have proposed an analysis of economic policy issues as the role of monetary policy (Delli Gatti et al. 2005; Cincotti et al. 2010, 2012), fiscal policy and its effect on R&D dynamics (Russo et al., 2007), the combination of Keynesian management of aggregate demand and Schumpeterian policies aimed at promoting technological progress (Dosi et al., 2010), the interplay between income distribution and economic policies (Dosi et al., 2012), labor market policies (Neugart, 2008), the effects of introducing a Tobin-like tax (Westerhoff and Dieci, 2006; Mannaro et al. 2008;), and so on.
+Indeed, when we consider that the economy is a complex system in which aggregate regularities (from meso to macro) emerge from the decentralized interaction of a multitude of autonomous agents, Heterogeneous Interacting Agents (HIA) constitutes an effective alternative to the Representative Agent (RA) hypothesis, which is instead the typical assumption made by mainstream macroeconomics (Stiglitz and Gallegati, 2011).
+Various authors proposed an agent based approach to the study of complex (macro)economic dynamics; just to make a few examples: Ashraf et al. (2013), Delli Gatti et al. (2005a, 2009, 2010), Deissenberg et al. (2008), Dosi et al. (2006, 2010, 2012), Fagiolo et al. (2004), Haber (2008), Howitt and Clower (2000), Lengnick (2013).
+On these methodological bases, some contributions have proposed an analysis of economic policy issues as the role of monetary policy (Delli Gatti et al. 2005b; Cincotti et al. 2010, 2012), fiscal policy and its effect on R&D dynamics (Russo et al., 2007), the combination of Keynesian management of aggregate demand and Schumpeterian policies aimed at promoting technological progress (Dosi et al., 2010), the interplay between income distribution and economic policies (Dosi et al., 2012), monetary and fiscal policies (Haber, 2008), the effectiveness of various stabilization policies (Westerhoff and Franke, 2012), labor market policies (Neugart, 2008), the role of regulatory policies on financial markets (Westerhoff, 2008), the effects of introducing a Tobin-like tax (Westerhoff and Dieci, 2006; Mannaro et al. 2008;), and so on.
 Hence, agent based models represent an alternative formulation of microfoundations suited for a complex macroeconomic system and this different approach may have important implications for policy advice (Dawid and Neugart, 2011).
 For a comprehensive review, see Fagiolo and Roventini (2009, 2012).